Meet the Board

-He brings an understanding of both the social Enterprise and charity sectors to Amnesty as well as an understanding and respect for the hard work that everyone involved puts into the cause.
+Geoff brings an understanding of both the social enterprise and charity sectors to Amnesty, as well as an understanding and respect for the hard work that everyone involved puts into the cause.
 He is a Chartered Accountant.
 Geoff lives in Christchurch with his wife and two young children.